lwang-astro/PeTar/README.md

 petar -h
 ```
 The description of the input particle data file is also shown in the help information.
+Before using _PeTar_ and its tools, it is suggested to read the help information first to avoid mistakes.
+When new versions of _PeTar_ release, the help information always has the corresponding update.

 ### Output
 #### Printed information